gomods/athens/docs/content/configuration/_index.md

 ### Proxying A Checksum DB
 The Athens Proxy has the ability to proxy a Checksum Database as defined by [this proposal](https://go.googlesource.com/proposal/+/master/design/25530-sumdb.md) by the Go team.

 Athens by defualt will accept proxying `https://sum.golang.org`.
-However, if you'd like to override that behavior or proxy more Checksum DBs you can do so through the `SumDBs` config or its equivalent Enviroenment Variable: `ATHENS_SUM_DBS`
+However, if you'd like to override that behavior or proxy more Checksum DBs you can do so through the `SumDBs` config or its equivalent Environment Variable: `ATHENS_SUM_DBS`

 So for example, if you run the following command: